Crisses' Coming Out Tips

 - Practice your tone.
 It's important to make it a statement and not a question.
 If your tone goes up at the end, so there's an invisible question mark, then you are coming across as uncertain about what you're saying.
 This leaves room for someone to question whether or not it is really true.
 If you sound uncertain, then why should they believe you?
 When I come out, it's a statement and not open to debate.

 - Be especially careful when coming out to caregivers.
-This disorder automatically implies their incompetence or that they are an abuser.
+If you say you have "dissociative identity disorder" or "multiple personality disorder" it automatically implies their incompetence or that they are an abuser.
 If you say "I was abused as a child" then they feel accused, and denial or defensiveness can get pretty ugly.
 It's better to use the "trauma" word if you have to talk about it at all, and skip the "abuse" word that sounds more like an accusation.
-And they don't have to feel like you're accusing them — if they were also traumatized they may have their own self-defense relationship(s) to your abusers and defend them, or be in denial of their own traumatic experiences.
+And they don't have to feel like you're accusing them if they were also traumatized they may have their own self-defense relationship(s) to your abusers and defend them, or be in denial of their own traumatic experiences.
 So approach caregivers very slowly.

 - Runs in families.
 Even if the people you're coming out to are not your caregivers, there can be intergenerational issues, witness trauma with siblings, your siblings or cousins who were potentially traumatized alongside you may have repressed memories or their own DID systems to block and forget your revelations.
 So when dealing with others who may even have witnessed or gone through similar traumatic experiences, you may get vehement responses, or watch them attempt to sweep the experiences under the rug right before your eyes.